 In the night of September 22 to 23, the Castle of Tetschen surrendered to Strozzi's force.
 The Austrian garrison (2 officers, 4 NCO, 1 surgeon and 66 men, including 15 invalids) became prisoners of war.
 Diezelsky with 150 men of I./Zastrow, and 1 NCO and 15 men of Szekely Hussars occupied the castle.
 The Prussians were now in a position to launch patrols in the hills to the east of the Elbe.

 On September 23, Bevern's Corps (8 infantry bns, 1 grenadier bn, 34 field pieces, 20 pontoons) set off from Zehista and marched towards Bohemia.
-After its departure, the Prussian forces surrounding Pirna were reduced at 37 ¼ bns, 26 sqns, 1 coy of Feldjäger zu Fuß, and 28 heavy pieces.
+After its departure, the Prussian forces surrounding Pirna were reduced to 37 ¼ bns, 26 sqns, 1 coy of Feldjäger zu Fuß, and 28 heavy pieces.
 These troops were well entrenched with defensive works at Wehlen, Nieder-Rathen, Prossen, Wendisch-Fähre and Schandau.
-Lieutenant-Colonel von Balbi of the ingénieurs had established abatis on both side of the Lilienstein as well as on the road and gorge between Copitz and Schandau.
-Another series of abatis had been erected on the left bank of the Elbe between Hellendorf, on the road leading to Bohemia.
+Lieutenant-Colonel von Balbi of the ingénieurs had established abatis on both sides of the Lilienstein as well as on the road and gorge between Copitz and Schandau.
+Another series of abatis had been erected on the left bank of the Elbe between Hellendorf and the road leading to Bohemia.
 Only the main road between Berggiesshübel, Hellendorf and Peterswalde remained open.
-However, a junction remained possible between the Saxon Army and the Austrian vanguard.
+However, a junction between the Saxon Army and the Austrian vanguard remained a possibility.

 |Bevern's Corps (9 bns, 34 field pieces, 20 pontoons)|